S0AndS0/Jekyll_Admin/documentation/_administration/updating.markdown

 ---

-For the sake of an example, let's suppose that _`Elizabeth`_ (another server manager/admin) spots that there was a meaningful update to this project.
+For the sake of an example, let's suppose that _`Elizabeth`_ spots that there was a meaningful update to this project.

 Assuming _`Elizabeth`'s_ local `~/.ssh/config` looks similar to...